-The move from a cot to a bed is a big step for your tot.
+The transition from a cot to a bed is a big step for your tot.
 As with many of your tot's milestones, when your little one is ready to move to a toddler bed differs from child to child.
 Make the transition easy with our expert tips and techniques.

 When to move to toddler bed